 Three Brews Bar + Kitchen, Holland Park: Catering to the local community since 2018, Three Brews Bar is ensuring those in the suburbs still have access to craft beer.
 The bar’s nine taps feature an ever-rotating selection including sours, ginger beer, wheat beers, pilsners and even a Three Brews Lager, brewed in conjunction with Archer Brewing.

-Suburban Social, Chapel Hill: Beer is the best social lubricant going, and Suburban Social has the stuff in spades.
+Suburban Social, Chapel Hill and Holland Park: Beer is the best social lubricant going, and Suburban Social has the stuff in spades.
 Electing to explore everything and anything Australia’s brewing scene can conjure, the bar’s taps and fridge constantly rotate through a selection of brews to sample.
 Be sure to keep an eye out for Suburban Social’s brand-new location in Holland Park – another treat for the craft-beer crew of Brisbane!

 Zero Fox, Teneriffe: Japanese and Korean cuisine plus Australian craft beer make for a curious pairing at Teneriffe’s Zero Fox, but we can’t argue with results.
 This beloved locale is committed to sourcing the best Australian craft beer the market has to offer, with a rarely static tap list offering something new every time you visit.